VegaDeftwing/OpGuidesHugoSrc/content/unpublished/tokipona.md

 \* from the perspective of someone who only knows English</br>
 \** and who is still very much so a noob.

-* From the perspective of English, A and E's sounds are sort of swaped.
-* Vowels always make the same sound. "e" is always `/a/` and "e" always an `/e/`.
+* Vowels always make the same sound. "a" is always `/a/` and "e" always an `/e/`.
 Compare this to English, where vowels can sound different in each word, like how the "o" in "dog" `/dɔɡ/` is different than the "o" in "home" `/hoʊm/`.
-It's really hard to turn off the part of your brain that wants to apply these English vowel rules.
+It's really hard to turn off the part of your brain that wants to apply these English vowel rules, though it's still easier than learning the more complex phonetic rules of most natural languages.
 * Grammar > Vocabulary.
 It's one thing to memorize ~~120~~ 140-ish words, it's another to be able to string them together in the agreed upon way to make an actual sentence.
 If in English I said "red get in car town travel" you'd rightly say what the actual fuck.
 So, do not gloss over **"li"**, **"e"**, **"pi"** and **"la"**.
 * You can't - not it's hard, you literally can't - convey precise, exact meanings in toki pona.
 The language needs context.
 So you need to learn by reading and talking in places with context.
 * Very minor: adjectives come after nouns - it's toki pona, not pona toki </br>
   {{< smalltext >}} (toki = language, pona = good, toki pona = good language.
 Though most people will translate it as language of good.) {{< /smalltext >}}
 * Less minor: you'll be breaking up complex thoughts into many simple sentences instead of long, complex ones.
 If, like me, you write long, free-flowing sentences that, via prepositional phrases, extend much longer than a sentence should in any language, you'll find it difficult to switch to the short, stubby sentence structure of toki pona.

 # How to learn toki pona

 I can not possibly stress how much I am not the person to ask this, as - and I can't repeat this enough - am a noob myself. **However,** I have read the shit out of intro materials and figured out the hard way how *not* to learn toki pona.

-First things first, while everyone adores Sonja Lang for making toki pona, [her original book on it (Amazon)](https://www.amazon.com/Toki-Pona-Language-Sonja-Lang/dp/0978292308), is... meh?
-The best guide I could find now is https://devurandom.xyz/tokipona/.
+First things first, while everyone adores Sonja Lang for making toki pona, [her original book on it (Amazon)](https://www.amazon.com/Toki-Pona-Language-Sonja-Lang/dp/0978292308), is... meh?<a class="ptr">(4)</a> The best guide I could find now is https://devurandom.xyz/tokipona/.
 If you want a video guide, that page does mention jan Misali's 12 days of toki pona lesson series, but it doesn't mention that it is currently being slowly remade and updated, so while incomplete, you can learn some from [the new series](https://www.youtube.com/playlist?list=PLuYLhuXt4HrQwIDV7FBkA8zApw0pnEJrX), and of course the [old videos are still there](https://www.youtube.com/playlist?list=PLuYLhuXt4HrQIv3xnDxZqRaLfmxB2U5rJ) .

 While going though that, having the [one page toki pona cheat sheet](https://blinry.org/toki-pona-cheat-sheet/toki-pona-cheat-sheet.pdf) made by blinry and released under CC0(!!!) has been a massive help for me when trying to parse out sentences or needing to ctrl+f a certain word.